It only takes a small patch to start container gardening. Even a tiny yard, patio, or balcony provide room for several potted plants.

 Container gardening is a way to save money.
 It also helps you know exactly what you’re eating and take pride in your ability to provide for yourself and your household.

 I’ve been looking into this for myself.
-This article started out as a collection of notes I made for getting started on container garden, and it grew from there
+This article started out as a collection of notes I made for getting started on container garden, and it grew from there.

 Tips for container gardening

-- Log everything you do, and the results you got from it.
+Log everything you do, and the results you got from it.
 This will help you refine and improve your methods as time goes by.
 Chances are you won’t remember from one spring to the next exactly what you did.

 Saving on water

-There’s another great ways to collect free water: collect rain water in a “rain barrel.”
-Set up a sizable plastic or metal container to capture rain (you can buy a specially made one that even has a hookup for your hose.
+You can also collect rain water in a “rain barrel.”
+Set up a sizable plastic or metal container to capture rain.
+You can buy a specially made one that even has a hookup for your hose.